 - A first year advisory committee consisting of two faculty members.

-- A thesis advisory committee consisting of the thesis advisor and at least 2 other faculty.
+- A thesis advisory committee consisting of the Major Advisor and at least 2 other faculty.

 - A General Examination Committee consisting of at least five faculty including all members of the thesis advisory committee.